kisslinux/kisslinux.github.io/pages/new.md

 ## KISS Utilities

 To keep the package manager small a lot of extra functionality was moved to a separate repository called `kiss-utils`.
-The utilities acts as a "contrib" project for users of KISS to contribute their own scripts for interfacing with the system.
+The utilities also act as a "contrib" project for users of KISS to contribute their own scripts.

 Source: <https://github.com/kisslinux/kiss-utils>